Security design in schools

 To make building entrances more secure, you can:

-- use angled side walls so it is easier to see entrances that are set back to provide protection from the weather
+- use angled side walls so it's easier to see entrances that are set back to provide protection from the weather

 - reduce the number of doors that can be opened from the outside, while still making it possible to open all of them from the inside in an emergency